rydmike/rydmike.github.io/blog_flutter_linting.md

 In a big project the lint rules have probably been agreed and defined already for you, then just stick to that.
 If you find that the lint rules have not been defined, nor documented why they are a certain way in the project, well then they really should be, maybe something to address.

-In the past [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic) used to be ery popular.
+In the past [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic) used to be very popular.
 However both packages have been **deprecated**.
 For a new project, do not use them, and consider migrating applications and packages that used them, to recommended alternatives.

 The Pedantic package from Google was originally intended mostly for their internal use.
 Despite its name, it was not very strict nor pedantic at all.
 It was used as a minimum set they could agree on internally for Dart projects.